Get insider access

 Compared To Other Headphones

 The Beats Studio Buds Plus are the next generation of the Beats Studio Buds True Wireless.
-These buds significantly improve upon their predecessor's ANC system, and while they don't cut down as much noise as the Apple AirPods Pro (2nd generation) Truly Wireless, they still do a good job in this regard.
+These buds significantly improve upon their predecessor's ANC system, and while they don't cut down as much noise as the Apple AirPods Pro (2nd generation) Truly Wireless, they still do a very good job in this regard.
 Battery life also received an upgrade, which is great if you're always on the go and don't want to worry about recharging them often.
-However, like their predecessor, they still don't have an H1 chip for seamless pairing with Apple devices, and lack sound customization features.
+However, like their predecessor, they still don't have an H1 chip for seamless pairing with Apple devices and lack sound customization features.

 Check out our recommendations for the best wireless Bluetooth earbuds, the best noise cancelling earbuds, and best Beats headphones.